microsoft/Application-Insights-Workbooks/Documentation/Parameters/Parameters.md

 ![Form Vertical style](../Images/FormVertical.png)

 *Note:* In standard, form horizontal, and form vertical layouts, there's no concept of inline editing, the controls are always in edit mode.

+# Global parameters
+Now that you've learned how parameters work, and the limitations about only being able to use a parameter "downstream" of where it is set, it is time to learn about global parameters, which change those rules.

+With a global parameter, the parameter must still be *declared* before it can be used, but any step that sets a value to that parameter will affect *all* instances of that parameter in the workbook.

+**Note:** because changing a global parameter has this "update all" behavior, The global setting should only be turned on for parameters that require this behavior.
+A combination of global parameters that depend on each other can create a cycle or oscillation where the competing globals change each other over and over.

+Common uses:

+1. synchronizing time ranges between many charts.
+    - without a global parameter, any time range brush in a chart will only be exported *after* that chart, so selecting a time range in the 3rd chart will only update the 4th chart
+    - with a global parameter, you can create a global `timeRange` parameter up front, give it a default value, have all the other charts use that as their bound time range *and* as their time brush output (additionally setting the "only export the parameter when the range is brushed" setting).
+Now, any change of time range in *any* chart will update the global `timeRange` parameter at the top of the workbook.
+This can be used to make a workbook act like a dashboard.

+2. allowing selection of tabs in a links step
+    - without a global parameter, the links step only *outputs* a parameter for the selected tab
+    - with a global parameter, you can create a global `selectedTab` parameter, and use that parameter name in the tab selections in the links step.
+This allows you to pass that parameter value into the workbook from a link, or by using another button or link to change the selected tab.
+Using buttons from a links step in this way can make a wizard-like experience, where buttons at the bottom of a step can affect the visible sections above it.

+### Create a global parameter
+When creating the parameter in a parameters step, set the "Global" option.
+The only way to make a global parameter is to declare it with a parameters step.
+The other methods of creating parameters (via selections, brushing, links, buttons, tabs) can only update a global parameter, they cannot themselves declare one.